shalb/monitoring-examples/cdev/monitoring-cluster-blog/README.md

 ## Run bash in Clusterdev container
 To avoid installation of all needed tools directly to client host - we will run all commands inside Clusterdev container.
-We should run next commands to execute `bash` inside cdev conainer and proceed to deploy:
+We should run next commands to execute `bash` inside cdev container and proceed to deploy:
 ```bash
 alias cdev_bash='docker run -it -v $(pwd):/workspace/cluster-dev --env-file=env --network=host --entrypoint="" clusterdev/cluster.dev:v0.6.3 bash'
 cdev_bash